The Forgotten Anglo-Dutch war

 The 335-year war ended with zero casualties, a unique achievement.
 The absence of any deaths may also explain why it was forgotten in a corner of Britain.
 There was no formal declaration of war, and the peace went unnoticed.
 England was in turmoil during the Cromwell period and had other priorities.
 I think "The Long Boring Anglo-Dutch War" would be a more appropriate title!

 You can read the full history on the vlagblog website; you have to translate the page to English.
 Really a nice piece of history!
-The name is mentioned on this site in full as “Huydecoper van Nigtevecht”, not “Huydecoper Lord of Nigtevecht”.
-But maybe Google AI is confusing things a bit—it would be wrong to rely fully on AI results.
-There are families with the full name “Huydecoper van Nigtevecht”, families named just “Huydecoper”, and families named “van Nigtevecht” (sometimes with variants like “Nichtevegt” or “Nigtevegt” after “van Nigtevecht” to indicate they may have used differently spelled names).
-It is even possible that a descendant “van Nigtevecht” has an ancestor named “van Nichtevegt” or “van Nigtevegt”.
+The name is mentioned on this site in full as “Huydecoper van Nigtevecht”, not “Huydecoper Lord of Nigtevecht”, as on the larger family Coat of Arms.